zvodd/Magic-Maths-n-Stuff/README.md

 A series of small p5.js demo exploreing vector mathematics and proceedural drawing.

+### How to Run
+Download the Repoistory as a zip or tar archive and extract.
+Each folder contains an `index.html` that can be opened in web browser to run the demo.

 ### Contents
  - 1grid_draw
    - Procedurally draw a grid.